hovey/pyschool/zfolder/doc/learn.md

 zfolder/ # a general folder checked into a repo, holds all zmath paraphernalia │
 │   # repo items #
-├── zmath/ # maps to the zmath Python package
+├── src/ # isolate the package
-│   ├── __init__.py # makes the folder a package
+│   └── zmath/ # maps to the zmath Python package, package items │       ├── __init__.py # makes the folder a package
 │       └── zalculator.py # a service of the zmath package
 ├── data/
 │   └── test-004-haversine.csv # for eventual use, placeholder for now
 ├── doc/